RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 Click **Save**

 At this point any documentation can be attached to this record using the Attachment icon.
+This would normally include the Destructive Sampling form and any correspondence received.
 ![image](https://user-images.githubusercontent.com/6713716/178465341-64b5b059-2674-4ca2-a4db-0b733542d204.png)

-## Step 2: Record receipt of a signed CBD form
+### Step 1.2: Record receipt of a signed CBD form

 A CBD form should be sent to the requester and signed.
 The CBD documentation will need to be in place for any further progress to be made with the request.